Law Firm in India

 SME Exchange

 An SME Exchange is a stock exchange dedicated to trading the shares and securities of SMEs that would otherwise be difficult to list on the Main Board.
-Currently, India has only two SME Exchanges: the BSE SME Platform (BSE) and the EMERGE Platform (NSE).
+At present India has two SME Exchanges: the BSE SME Platform and the EMERGE Platform (NSE)

 Procedure